-Owner:
+Owner

 - Care and supervision of the animal is the sole responsibility of the owner/individual who benefits from the animal's use.
 The person is required to maintain control of the animal at all times.
 The person is also responsible for ensuring the clean-up of the animal's waste.
 The animal must not be left alone overnight or for extended periods of time.
 The animal must not be left outside unattended in student's dwelling or campus buildings. - Animals are to be kept in appropriate enclosures with flooring and liner to prevent any damage to living quarters, and to easily allow removal of waste.
-Animals are to be left in cage, crate, or tank when individual is not present in the room. - The animal is only permitted within the privately assigned room of the resident and approved outdoor areas.
-The animal shall not be allowed in bathrooms, laundry facilities, indoor recreational rooms, lounges, hallways, computer labs, study rooms, or other areas of the residence hall.
-It also cannot be taken into classrooms or other buildings on campus or allowed to roam freely on campus grounds - The animal must be on a leash, harness, or other tether at all times when outside of the individuals privately assigned room, unless the individual is unable to use one of those because of the disability.
+Animals are to be left in enclosure when an individual is not present in the room. - The animal is only permitted within the privately assigned room of the resident and approved outdoor areas.
+Animals shall not be allowed in bathrooms, laundry facilities, indoor recreational rooms, lounges, hallways, computer labs, study rooms, or other areas of the University campus.
+It also cannot be taken into classrooms or other buildings on campus or allowed to roam freely on campus grounds. - The animal must be on a leash, harness, or other tether at all times when outside of the individual's privately assigned room, unless the individual is unable to use one of those because of disability.
 If this is the case, the animal still has to be under an alternative form of control (e.g., voice control or signals). - The animal must be immunized against disease common to that type of animal.
-Dogs must have current vaccination against rabies and wear a rabies vaccination tag. - The animal must have regular flea treatment in order to prevent fleas, ticks, and other pests.
+Dogs must have current vaccination against rabies and wear a rabies vaccination tag.
+Animals that can be neutered/spayed, must be. - The animal must have regular flea treatment in order to prevent fleas, ticks, and other pests.
 If fleas, ticks, or other pests are detected through inspection, the residence will be treated using approved fumigation methods by a college-approved pest control service.
-Student will be billed for the expense of any pest treatment.
-If the problem reoccurs, the student's contract may be terminated. - The animal must be in good health.
+The student will be billed for the expense of any pest treatment.
+If the problem reoccurs, the student's housing contract may be terminated. - The animal must be in good health.
 Animals to be housed in Brescia University housing must have an annual clean bill of health from a licensed veterinarian and provide proof of this.
-Brescia University has authority to direct that the animal receive veterinary attention.
-Any suspected or observed issues related to animal abuse or neglect will be reported to the proper investigatory authorities and may subject the student to University disciplinary action as well. - The person will provide contact information for an alternate caregiver off campus.
+Brescia University has authority to direct that the animal receives veterinary attention. - Any suspected or observed issues related to animal abuse or neglect will be reported to the proper investigatory authorities and may subject the student to University disciplinary action as well. - The person will provide contact information for an alternate caregiver that does not live in campus housing.
 This information will be used in case of an emergency, or if the person is unable or unwilling to provide adequate care for the animal.
 The University will assume no responsibility/liability for the care of a resident's emotional support animal.
-If alternate caregiver refuses to care for animal, it will be transferred to the local animal shelter or humane society.
+If alternate caregiver refuses to care for the animal, it will be transferred to the local animal shelter or humane society. - Approved animals may not be left overnight in the student's residence to be cared for by another student.
+Animals must be taken with the student if they leave campus for a prolonged period. - If another student, who is not the owner, is found caring for the animal, that student along with the owner will be subject to campus conduct proceedings outlined in the Student Handbook.